Plutonomicon/plutonomicon/numeric.md

 We thus have to ensure that we _only_ define this combination of instances for types where these laws apply.

-Purescript defines a `Semiring type class` of its own instead of defining the &#39;additive&#39; and &#39;multiplicative&#39; halves separately.
+Purescript defines a `Semiring type class` of its own instead of defining the 'additive' and 'multiplicative' halves separately.
 This is better for lawfulness, but less compositional than the Plutus approach.

 Distributivity in particular is a powerful concept, as it allows us much of the power of algebra over numbers.
 This can be applied in many contexts, possibly achieving non-trivial speedups: consider some of the examples from [_Semirings for Breakfast_](https://marcpouly.ch/pdf/internal_100712.pdf)_._

-While `*` for `Integer`, `Natural`, `NatRatio` and `Rational` happens to be commutative, this isn&#39;t required in general; for a semiring, only addition must commute.
+While `*` for `Integer`, `Natural`, `NatRatio` and `Rational` happens to be commutative, this isn't required in general; for a semiring, only addition must commute.
 For a good counter-example, consider [square matrices](https://en.wikipedia.org/wiki/Square_matrix) of any of these types: all the semiring laws fit, but matrix multiplication _certainly_ does not commute.

 # Two universes

 As a foundation for a numerical hierarchy (or system in general), semirings (and indeed, `Semiring`s) get us fairly far.
 However, they do not give us enough for a full treatment of the four basic arithmetical operations: we have a treatment of addition and multiplication, but _not_ subtraction or division.

-Generally, addition and subtraction are viewed as &#39;paired&#39; operations, where one &#39;undoes&#39; the other.
-This is a common mathematical concept, termed an [_inverse_](https://en.wikipedia.org/wiki/Inverse_function)_._ Thus, it&#39;s common to consider subtraction as &#39;inverse addition&#39; (and division as &#39;inverse multiplication&#39;).
+Generally, addition and subtraction are viewed as 'paired' operations, where one 'undoes' the other.
+This is a common mathematical concept, termed an [_inverse_](https://en.wikipedia.org/wiki/Inverse_function)_._ Thus, it's common to consider subtraction as 'inverse addition' (and division as 'inverse multiplication').
 However, these statements hide some complexity; there are, in fact, _two_ ways to view subtraction (only one of which is a true inverse), while division is only a partial inverse.
 These are of minor note to mathematicians, but of _significant_ concern to us as Haskell developers.
 We want to ensure good laws and totality, but also have the behaviour of these operations line up with our intuition.

-The &#39;classical&#39; treatment of subtraction involves extending the additive monoids we have seen so far to [_additive groups_](https://en.wikipedia.org/wiki/Additive_group)_,_ which contain the notion of an [_additive inverse_](https://en.wikipedia.org/wiki/Additive_inverse) __ for each element.
+The 'classical' treatment of subtraction involves extending the additive monoids we have seen so far to [_additive groups_](https://en.wikipedia.org/wiki/Additive_group)_,_ which contain the notion of an [_additive inverse_](https://en.wikipedia.org/wiki/Additive_inverse) __ for each element.
 In Plutus, we have this notion in the `AdditiveGroup` type class:

 ```haskell
 class (AdditiveMonoid a) => AdditiveGroup (a :: Type) where
   (-) :: a -> a -> a
 ```

 There is also a helper function `negate :: (AdditiveGroup a) => a -> a`, which gives the additive inverse of its argument.
 The only law for `AdditiveGroup`s is that for all `x`, there exists a `y` such that `x + y = zero`.
 Both `Integer` and `Rational` are `AdditiveGroup`s (using subtraction for `-`); however, neither `Natural` nor `NatRatio` can be, as subtraction on `N` or `Q+` is not [_closed_](https://en.wikipedia.org/wiki/Closure_(mathematics))_._ This is one reason why `Natural` is awkward to use in Haskell in particular.
-While we _could_ define some kind of &#39;alt-subtraction&#39; based on additive inverses for these two types, they wouldn&#39;t fit our notion of what subtraction &#39;should be like&#39;.
+While we _could_ define some kind of 'alt-subtraction' based on additive inverses for these two types, they wouldn't fit our notion of what subtraction 'should be like'.

 An alternative approach is proposed by [Gondran and Minoux](https://www.springer.com/gp/book/9780387754499).
 This is done by identifying an alternative (and mutually-incompatible) property of (some) monoids, and using it as a basis for a separate, but lawful, operation.

 ## A mathematical aside

 The next stuff leans heavily on abstract algebra and maths.
-You can skip past this section if this doesn&#39;t interest you - another marker of this kind will indicate the end of that section, along with a summary of the conclusions.
+You can skip past this section if this doesn't interest you - another marker of this kind will indicate the end of that section, along with a summary of the conclusions.

 For any monoid, we can define two _natural orders._ Given a monoid `M = (S, *, 0)`, we define the _left natural order_ on `S` as so: for all `x, y` in `S`, `x <~= y` if and only if there exists `z` in `S` such that `y = z * x`.
 The _right natural order_ on `S` is defined analogously: for all `x, y` in `S`, `x <=~ y` if and only if there exists `z` in `S` such that `y = x * z`.